-Join us for Fort Mose First Harvest on Saturday, November 5, 2022 has been cancelled.
+Please Note: Fort Mose First Harvest on Saturday, November 5, 2022 has been cancelled.
 Thank you for your understanding.

 The event celebrates the first harvest of Fort Mose which was founded in March of 1738.
 During Summer and early Fall of that year, new homesteaders were busy building their homes and the fort.
 They were also busy planting their first crops and tending to their livestock.
 Governor Montiano provided food rations from the government’s stores until they could harvest their first crops.